Loffes/loffe_carthief/README.md

  - Follow the installation guides for all the scripts under "Requirements"

- - Simple settings in config.lua
+ - For audio with InteractSound, edit config.lua